Talent is a bit like intelligence: we all think we have it in abundance.

 Chin looks for inspiration from other sports to become a better climber, and by keeping an eye on the work of artists and other photographers – whether in the field of war or in fashion – he constantly strives to reinvent himself behind the lens.

 Is there anything this man can’t do?
 “I’m not as good a surfer as I’d like to be,” he says.
 Somehow it’s hard to imagine Chin being clumsy.
 There’s that modesty again.

 FREECLIMBING IN YOSEMITE

-“Freeclimbers Kevin Jorgeson (left) and Tommy Caldwell have practiced for years on the Dawn Wall of El Capitan in Yosemite National Park.
+“Freeclimbers Tommy Caldwell and Kevin Jorgeson have practised for years on the Dawn Wall of El Capitan in the Yosemite National Park.
 I had the opportunity to spend a couple of days with them on the wall and take photos.
-I took this shot early one morning as they were getting ready to practice.”
+I took this shot early one morning as they were getting ready to practise.”

 A SKI TRIP ON EVEREST

 “I’d been dreaming for years of skiing down Everest.
 Unlike everyone else, we only made our ascent after the monsoon rains, so there would be more snow.
 Mentally, it was one of the toughest experiences in my life, because I’d already failed on Everest once before and had almost died in an avalanche.
-But I conquered my fears and, on October 18, 2006, there I was at the summit with American extreme-skiing pioneers Rob and Kit DesLauriers.
-Here, we see them about 65 feet from the peak, looking forward to the descent.”
+But I conquered my fears and, on October 18, 2006, there I was at the summit with American extreme skiing pioneers Rob and Kit DesLauriers.
+Here, we see them about 20m from the peak, looking forward to the descent.”